 The core values of The University of Texas at Austin are learning, discovery, freedom, leadership, individual opportunity, and responsibility.
 Each member of the University is expected to uphold these values through integrity, honesty, trust, fairness, and respect toward peers and community.

 Course Feedback

 Marketing is about feedback, insights and experimentation.
 Much like the survey you took before class, I will send out another one during the middle of semester as well.
-In addition, I will share the insights and make changes as needed.

 Required Course Texts & Materials